nazmulb/cucumber/README.md

            return 'pending';
          });

    ?
-Then I should be told "Nope"
+Then I should be told "No"
        Undefined.
 Implement with the following snippet:

          Then('I should be told {string}', function (string) {